kubestellar/kubestellar/environments/dev-env/README.md

         names: ["william"]
   EOF
   ```
+Its “where predicate” (the locationSelectors array) has one label selector that matches the Location object created earlier, thus directing the workload to your edge pcluster.

-In response to the created `EdgePlacement`, the edge scheduler will create a corresponding `SinglePlacementSlice` object:
+In response to the created `EdgePlacement`, the edge [scheduler](https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/edge-scheduler/) will create a corresponding `SinglePlacementSlice` object:

   ```bash
       kubectl get SinglePlacementSlice -o yaml edge-placement-c